borispovod/crypti-dapps-docs/Sidechain.md

   * type - The field type.
 Can be "String", "BigInt" or "Binary".
   * length - The field length.
 Required for "String" or "Binary" field types.

 Please note, we don't recommend using "Binary" fields.
-As it will increase the amount of traffic passed back and forth between Crypti and your DApp.
+As it will increase the amount of traffic passed back and forth between Crypti and your dapp.
 Instead we recommend converting Binary data to hexadecimal format and saving it as "String".
 So, if you have a 32 byte binary buffer.
 Convert it to a hexadecimal and then save to a "String" field with 64 chars length.

 ## Queries

-Crypti provides a fully fledged SQL API, which allows you interact with the information stored in your DApp's database.
+Crypti provides a fully fledged SQL API, which allows you interact with the information stored in your dapp's database.

 For further information, please read our [SQL API documentation](http://docs.crypti.me/Sql.html).